ericori/critter-game/README.md

 # critter

 This is a virtual pet sim where the goal is to raise the affection of your pet by interacting with it.
-It plays similar to cookie clicker where the cap to increase affection increases exponentially, and ways to gain affection increse as well.
+It plays similar to cookie clicker where the cap to increase affection increases exponentially, and ways to gain affection increase as well.

 Contributors:
 James Conger,